wasim1504/chat-app/README.md

 - **Join Chat Rooms:** Users can join existing chat rooms to participate in conversations.
 - **Send Messages:** Users can send messages in chat rooms, and the messages will be displayed in real-time to other users in the same chat room.
 - **Create Chat Rooms:** Admin users can create new chat rooms and manage them.
-- **Logout:** Users can log out of their accounts to end their session securely.

 ### Authentication